Noveum/NovaEval/README.md

 A comprehensive, extensible AI model evaluation framework designed for production use.
 NovaEval provides a unified interface for evaluating language models across various datasets, metrics, and deployment scenarios.

-## 🚧 Development Status

-> **⚠️ ACTIVE DEVELOPMENT - NOT PRODUCTION READY**
->
-> NovaEval is currently in active development and **not recommended for production use**.
-We are actively working on improving stability, adding features, and expanding test coverage.
-APIs may change without notice.
->
 > **We're looking for contributors!** See the [Contributing](#-contributing) section below for ways to help.

 ## 🤝 We Need Your Help!